oracle-livelabs/oci/oci-migration-essentials/rclone/rclone.md

   </copy>
   ```

-Using the editor of your choice, create a rclone.conf file, this example uses the Vi imporved editor
+Using the editor of your choice, create a rclone.conf file, this example uses the Vi improved editor

   ```
   <copy>